python1029/HashTable/README.md

 # Testing:

-For Windows comamnd prompt: - The input files is in "inputs" directory - Build the C++ program into bianry executable by : "g++ -o fileName fileName.cpp" - "Get-content path\to\inputs\ | fileName.exe"
+For Windows comamnd prompt: - The input files is in "inputs" directory - Build the C++ program into bianry executable by : "g++ -o fileName fileName.cpp" - "Get-content path\to\inputs\ | fileName.exe".
+This can be done if main.cpp #include "hash.cpp" not "hash.h"

     -Ex: g++ -o main main.cpp
          Get-content inputs\atoz.txt | .\main.exe

+If "main.cpp" #include "hash.h": this will link main.cpp and hash.cpp together, replace "something" with name of executable

+    - g++ -o something main.cpp hash.cpp

 # HashTable